-Butternut squash are all over the place, summer is almost over (I’m currently travelling in Kazakhstan and it’s getting chilly here!) and it just feels like soul warming soups again.
+Butternut squash is all over the place, summer is almost over (I’m currently travelling in Kazakhstan and it’s getting chilly here!) and it just feels like soul-warming soups again.
 I love soups so much, and often have a bowl of soup with a piece of toasted bread as a main dish.
 Hearty and warming soups are perfect to have for lunch or dinner especially when it’s raining outside.

 You only need 3 main ingredients to make this soup:

-And of course, you will also need a little but of olive oil to saute the onion and garlic, hot water or vegetable stock and salt.
+And of course, you will also need a little bit of olive oil to saute the onion and garlic, hot water or vegetable stock and salt.